ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletinginstance.md

 5. Subnets
 6. VLANs

-Any VLANs that have your own resources added to them, such as gateways, Veeam® servers, and so on, are not deleted.
+Any VLANs to which you added your own resources, such as gateways or Veeam® servers are not deleted.
 In addition, any existing VLANs that you own, outside of {{site.data.keyword.vmwaresolutions_full}}, are not deleted.
 {: note}

 {{site.data.content.deletinginstance-delete-info}}